Why animal testing hurts people as well as people.

 .How YOU can stop the barbaric use of animal testing!

-1. Buy products which animal welfare groups certify as not tested on animals.
+1. Buy products which animal welfare groups certify are not tested on animals.

-2. Do NOT donate to charities that fund research UNLESS they are certified to be not using animal testing.
+2. Do NOT donate to charities that fund research UNLESS they certify that animals are not used in their testing procedures.

 3. Opt for complimentary healing techniques and products, where possible, for they are not tested on animals.